rgehrsitz/rex/README.md

 ### Fact and Value Data Types

 Facts are strings.
-Values can be strings, bools, ints (numbers without decimal points), or floats (numbers with decimal points).
+Values can be strings surrounded by quotation marks (e.g. "fact_a"), bools (e.g. true or false), or numbers with or without decimal points (e.g. 30.01, 30, -12.123).

 ### Priority Ties